 Amy L. Dunn.
 MD is a Professor of Pediatrics at Nationwide Children's Hospital/Ohio State University where she is the Director of Pediatric Hematology and directs the Hemophilia Treatment Center.
 Dr Dunn received her medical degree from Wright State University School of Medicine in Dayton, Ohio and completed her pediatric and pediatric hematology/oncology training at Emory University in Atlanta, Georgia.
 Dr Dunn is a member of various professional associations including the American Society of Hematology, World Federation of Hemophilia, The International Society of Thrombosis and Hemostasis, the International Prophylaxis Study Group and the Hemophilia and Thrombosis Research Society (HTRS).
-She is the Vice-President of the World Federation of Hemophilia, USA and the Chair of MASAC for the National Hemophilia Foundation.
+She is the Vice-President of the World Federation of Hemophilia, USA and the Chair of MASAC for the National Bleeding Disorders Foundation.
 Dr Dunn has also received multiple awards, including the US News and World Report Top Doctors, and was the National Hemophilia Foundation Physician of the Year for 2020.

 Los Angeles, California

 Derick serves as Senior Vice President, Strategy and Business Operations, at Quixote Studios, a private equity-backed entertainment services company.
 Derick joined Quixote Studios from Production Resource Group, where he served as Chief Operating Officer of the firm's entertainment business.
 Derick has also worked for Dr. Condoleezza Rice and for the Boston Consulting Group, where he was a Consultant in the Media and Technology practice.

 Derick earned an MBA from Stanford University, an MSc from the University of Ulster, and a BA from Georgetown University.